jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 uniq

 :  The uniq command is used for reporting or filtering out repeated lines in a file.
 Though __uniq__ is a full command binary it is mostly used as a filter through which input has been piped [^67].
 For example if we had an webserver error log file with the content below, we would use ```uniq``` to filter out duplicated lines.
 The ```uniq``` command would collapse the first 5 lines into one unique line for output.
-The -c option will add a count after each unique line and the -d will only show a line if it has two or more occurences. __Usage example:__
+The -c option will add a count after each unique line and the -d will only show a line if it has two or more occurrences. __Usage example:__
 ```bash
 cat error.log
 [Sun Mar 16 16:35:16 2014] [error] [client 64.131.110.29] File does not exist: